-I sit here wondering, questioning and even worrying about the short and long-term impact of the historical referendum on 23rd June, which may lead to a possible #Brexit of the United Kingdom from the European Union.
+I sit here wondering how a possible Brexit may affect your health.
+And mine and my loved ones.
+What will the short and long-term impact of the historical referendum on 23rd June be?
 I had a blog all prepared and almost ready to go but as I’ve been watching events unfold, I didn’t want to let the event go by without saying something.

-Living in the UK, being involved in UK health research initiatives and NHS service reviews, and working with individuals to help them navigate the change brought on by a condition/illness/injury, I feel I have a stake in the impact and subsequent outcomes even though I am not a UK citizen and so cannot vote.
+Living in the UK, being involved in UK health research initiatives and NHS service reviews, and working with individuals to help them navigate the changes brought on by a challenging health issue, I feel I have a stake in the impact and subsequent outcomes even though I am not a UK citizen (yet) and so cannot vote.

 There is also the everyday impact we are all witnessing at the moment: the uncertainty regarding who will lead the political parties, will the next Prime Minister follow through on Brexit or not, the downright unpleasant and unnecessary instances of xenophobia and racism, the tit for tat between the Leave and Remain supporters, the stress to the financial markets and the unknown impact of that on the cost of living, jobs, mortgages, etc. going forward.
 The list goes on and it’s understandable to feel stress and anxiety.
 I know I’ve been feeling it.

-Read on to find out emerging thoughts and questions on how Brexit may affect the UK’s health sector and your health, and how can we as individuals deal with and manage the impact of the Brexit storm.
+Read on to find out emerging thoughts and questions on how Brexit may affect your health and the UK’s health sector, and how can we as individuals deal with and manage the impact of the Brexit storm.

 Pulse, the journal for GPs, highlighted a few of the issues that the UK’s health sector will be grappling with.